mendix/docs/content/developerportal/howto/change-roles.md

 ## 7 Change/Add Roles

-It's possible to change or add new **App Team** roles for a specific app or on a company level for all apps.
+It is possible to change or add new **App Team** roles for a specific app or on a company level for all apps.

 The different settings are described below.

 ### 7.1 App Team Role Settings on an App Level

 You can change the current **App Team** roles or add new ones.
-Find the role settings of an App, by following these steps:
+Find the role settings of an app by following these steps:

 1. Go to the [Developer Portal](http://home.mendix.com).
 2. Click **Apps** in the top navigation panel.